 Linkages with other township cycle and walking pathways could significantly enhance the integration of the Farm with the rest of the township's pathways.

-Figures 8 and 9 provide and outline a proposed Tourist Walkway and Cycleway that can be used for jogging, bike riding, and segway activities as an example.
+Figures 8 and 9 provide and outline a proposed Tourist Walkway and Cycleway that can be used for jogging and bike riding activities as an example.

 7.5 Car Parking and Traffic Control